nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 {{! /multiexcerpt}}

-#### Default Configuration
+#### Embedded Database:H2

-The default persistence configuration is lightweight and easy to use, but it is not made for performance.
+The distribution comes with a default persistence configuration that is lightweight and easy to use, but it is not made for poduction usage:

-The Nuxeo Platform uses:

 {{! multiexcerpt name='default-configuration'}}